 - Blurred vision.

 - Slurred speech.

 Even short-term use of inhalants can have fatal consequences, though.
-People who inhale from a closed container, such as a plastic bag, may experience unconsciousness, coma, and death.2 There is also a condition called “sudden sniffing death” that may occur shortly after inhalant use that is likely due to resulting irregular heartbeats or a heart attack.2
+People who inhale from a closed container, such as a plastic bag, may experience unconsciousness, coma, and death.6 There is also a condition called “sudden sniffing death” that may occur shortly after inhalant use that is likely due to the acute development of a fatal arrhythmia (irregular heartbeat) or a heart attack.6

 What Are the Long-Term Effects of Substance Use?